layer-3/clearsync/pkg/quotes/README.md

 - PriceCache stores previous priceWeight and weight EMAs.
 - It also stores a map of active drivers for a market.
 By default, no drivers are active.
   When the cache receives the first price, it makes the source driver active for the market.
-	This approach solves a problem when different drivers may support different markets.
+	This approach solves the problem when different drivers may support different markets.

 ## How Uniswap adapter calculates swap price